-Here is what some others are saying about Pulitzer's Gold.
+Here is what some others said in 2008 about the first edition of Pulitzer's Gold.

-Philadelphia Inquirer Book Review (Friday, March 21st): News stories that set gold standard for journalism.
+Robert Schmuhl, Philadelphia Inquirer Book Review: News stories that set gold standard for journalism.

-St. Louis Post-Dispatch Book Review (Sunday, March 9th): Pulitzer's Gold.
+St. Louis Post-Dispatch Book Review: Pulitzer's Gold.
 Excellent book shows newspapers do matter

 Other Commentary on Pulitzer's Gold